(CNN)Here's a look at the life of Yasser Arafat, who was president of the Palestinian Authority.

 September 16, 2003 - The United States vetoes a U.N.
 Security Council resolution demanding that Israel rescind its threat to "remove" Palestinian Authority President Yasser Arafat.
-U.S. Ambassador John Negroponte says after the council vote that the resolution was lacking balance.
-"We will not support any resolution that evades the explicit threat to Middle East peace process posed by Hamas and other such terrorist groups," Negroponte says.
+U.S. Ambassador John Negroponte says after the council vote that the resolution was lacking balance, "We will not support any resolution that evades the explicit threat to Middle East peace process posed by Hamas and other such terrorist groups.

-October 5, 2003 - Declares a state of emergency in the Palestinian territories.
-Allowing installation of a new Palestinian government by decree.
-Appoints Ahmed Qorei as Prime Minister and names eight other people to an emergency cabinet.
+October 5, 2003 - Declares a state of emergency in the Palestinian territories and allows installation of a new Palestinian government by decree.
+Appoints Ahmed Qorei as prime minister and names eight other people to an emergency cabinet.

 October 8, 2003 - Aides report that he is suffering from a case of stomach flu, and had not suffered a mild heart attack, as a London newspaper had reported.
 During press appearances, Arafat looked weak and tired, and at times appeared in a daze.

 November 4, 2003 - Extends the term of his emergency cabinet.